fulldecent/swift-evolution/proposals/0000-Pattern-Matching-Partial-Function.md

 The syntax above does not elegantly express our intent as the `switch` statement is designed for “flow control”.
 Aside from being limited to choosing a single value our example requires no “flow control”.
 In addition, the ability to execute unrelated statements inside the switch statement makes it harder prove correctness of the algorithm.

-Alternatives to the `switch` statement such as using a Dictionary for this task are also not best suited as it tends to increase the cognative load making it less clear to what function is being performed.
+Alternatives to using `switch` do exist but are unsatisfactory.
+A `Dictionary`, for example, increases cognitive load (i.e. requires `Hashable` keys and returns an optional).
+This makes it less clear as to what function is being performed.

 This proposal provides a simple mechanism which covers many different scenarios.
 It may be used where the ideal solution is a `switch` expression.
 It may also be used to provide a way of simply mapping conditionally between multiple values in two related but different domains.
 In addition, it can be used in combination with other functions such as `reduce` and `filter` where the logic is partially conditional.

-Since the syntax is the familiar `case`/`default` clauses common to switch statements, it is easy for the developer to remember and understand.
+The syntax is based on familiar `case`/`default` clauses common to switch statements which may be used in functions such as `map`, `filter`, `reduce`.
+This makes it easy for the developer to remember and understand.

 ## Proposed solution